-A "Profitable Growth Matrix," approved by the P&O Committee at the beginning of each performance cycle, sets forth the percentage of the assigned award opportunity that will be paid for various levels of compounded annual growth in organic sales and Base Business Earnings Per Share over the three-year measurement period.
+A "Profitable Growth Matrix," approved by the P&O Committee at the beginning of each performance cycle, sets forth the percentage of the assigned award opportunity that will be paid for various levels of compounded annual growth in organic sales and Currency Neutral Earnings Per Share over the three-year measurement period.
 The payout levels reflected in the Profitable Growth Matrix are selected to support the organic sales and earnings-per-share goals that the Company has set for itself in its multi-year strategic plan.
-For the 2014-2016 cycle, the compounded annual growth in organic sales and Base Business Earnings Per Share required over the three-year period to receive threshold, target and maximum payouts were as follows:
+For the 2015-2017 cycle, the compounded annual growth in organic sales and Currency Neutral Earnings Per Share required over the three-year period to receive threshold, target and maximum payouts were as follows:

-Organic Sales Growth Base Business Earnings Per Share Growth
+Organic Sales Growth Per Share Growth

 Threshold 0% 4%

-Target 5% 7%
+Target 4% 10%

-Maximum 8% 11%
+Maximum 8% 13%

-The earnings-per-share performance goal was not adjusted to reflect the unprecedented movements of foreign exchange rates that impacted the Company's results in 2014, 2015 and 2016.
-For the 2014-2016 performance cycle, compounded annual growth in organic sales was 4.5% and compounded annual growth in Base Business Earnings Per Share was 1.3%.
+For the 2015-2017 performance cycle, compounded annual growth in organic sales was 3.2% and compounded annual growth in Currency Neutral Earnings Per Share was 6.7%.

-The Named Officers are also eligible for a supplemental award based on total shareholder return versus peers over the same three-year period, which adds a relative performance measure.
-If the Company's total shareholder return, defined as stock price appreciation plus dividends accrued, during the period is one of the top three when compared with the total shareholder return of the companies making up the Prior Industry Peer Group plus the Company, a supplemental award equal to 25% of an individual's assigned award opportunity will be made.
-For the 2014-2016 cycle, the Company's total shareholder return of 7.2% was not one of the top three when compared to the Prior Industry Peer Group, so the Named Officers did not receive the supplemental award.
+The Named Officers are also eligible to receive an increase in the number of performance-based restricted stock units awarded based on total shareholder return versus peers over the same three-year period, which adds a relative performance measure.
+If the Company's total shareholder return, defined as stock price appreciation plus dividends accrued, during the period is one of the top three when compared with the total shareholder return of the companies making up the Prior Industry Peer Group plus the Company, additional performance-based restricted stock units equal in value to 25% of an individual's assigned award opportunity will be granted.
+For the 2015-2017 cycle, the Company's total shareholder return of 16.6% was not one of the top three when compared to the Prior Industry Peer Group, so the Named Officers did not receive any additional performance-based restricted stock units.

-Given the Company's performance in terms of compounded annual growth in organic sales and Base Business Earnings Per Share and total shareholder return for the 2014-2016 performance cycle, as set forth above, the Named Officers did not receive restricted stock unit awards for the 2014-2016 performance cycle.
-Since payouts for the 2014-2016 cycle were determined in February 2017, after results for the 2014-2016 period were known, they are not shown in column (e) ("Stock Awards") of the Summary Compensation Table, which reflects awards granted during 2016, 2015 and 2014.
+Given the Company's performance in terms of compounded annual growth in organic sales and Currency Neutral Earnings Per Share and total shareholder return for the 2015-2017 performance cycle, as set forth above, restricted stock unit awards to the Named Officers for this cycle equaled 54.9% of their individual assigned award opportunities.
+(See note 4 to the Grants of Plan-Based Awards Table for the number of restricted stock units granted to each Named Officer in respect of the 2015-2017 cycle.)
+Since awards for the 2015-2017 cycle were granted in February 2018, after results for the 2015-2017 period were known, they are not shown in column (e) ("Stock Awards") of the Summary Compensation Table, which reflects awards granted during 2017, 2016 and 2015.
+The restricted stock units granted in February 2018 for the 2015-2017 performance cycle will vest in 2021.